Applications Now Open for the 2023-2024 Fulbright Foreign Student Program

 The award includes funding for tuition and required fees; a book, equipment, and travel allowance; a monthly stipend for room & board; and a supplemental health and accident coverage plan.
 All applicants should note that funding is provided for no more than two years of study.
 Applicants must comply fully with U.S. immigration laws and regulations and must return to the DRC upon completion of their studies.

 Program participants will be selected through a merit-based, open competition in which leadership potential, academic excellence, and ability to adjust to life in the U.S. are all considered.
 This highly competitive program takes into account an applicant’s scholastic achievements, the potential benefits of the applicant’s proposed course of study to Congolese society at large, the candidate’s demonstrated capacity and willingness to give back to his or her community, and willingness to contribute to a better understanding between the people of the United States and the DRC.

 Be a Congolese citizen,

 Hold a four-year bachelor’s degree from an accredited institution

 Possess a strong academic background,

 Be proficient in English and/or be able to attend a Long-Term English (LTE) program prior to the start of the study program.

 Be available for a personal interview if chosen to be a finalist.

+Applicants must provide all university transcripts, certified copies of degrees, three letters of recommendation, and TOEFL and GRE scores or proof of TOEFL and GRE registration.
 Applicants must list IIE as a recipient of test scores.
 For TOEFL and GRE, the IIE code is 2326.

 ***Important note: Employees and their immediate families (i.e., spouses and dependent children) of the U.S. Department of State and of public or private organizations under contract of the U.S. Department of State are ineligible to apply for Fulbright-Hayes grants until one year after termination of such employment or contract.***